 We recommend all engineers go through the necessary steps to patching up systems, firewalls and routers in order to keep intruders out.
 So we’ve gone through a list of the top network security tools and frameworks to use in your process of hardening your infrastructure.
 We also recommend actively monitoring your network to keep tabs on systems that could possibly be using more bandwidth than necessary – these are all signals of an intrusion.

-Here are the Top Network Security Tools for Assessing Vulnerabilities & Exploits:
+Here are the Top Network Security Tools for Assessing Vulnerabilities & Exploits of 2019:

 Nikto is old, however it can still detect far more vulnerabilities than other web scanners out there.
 Because of this Nikto has a good reputation find pinpointing vulnerabilities in web apps and old web servers.